top of page

 The Encyclopaedia Britannica says, “Science fiction, abbreviation SF or sci-fi, [is] a form of fiction that deals principally with the impact of actual or imagined science upon society or individuals.”
 Goodreads agrees with this definition.
 “Science fiction (...) is a broad genre of fiction that often involves speculations based on current or future science or technology.”

 The problem with the definitions given above is they do not define the genre properly.
-They say what it is about, its common themes... but is every story with those elements science fiction?
+They say what it is about, its common themes... but is every story with those elements a science fiction?

 Let's explore the implications of this definition.

-It has to do with science, right?
+It has something to do with science, right?

 Well, yeah.
-Kinda.

 What is science?
 According to the Oxford Dictionary, science is “the intellectual and practical activity encompassing the systematic study of the structure and behavior of the physical and natural world through observation and experiment.”